MDX Syntax Available on nisshi.dev Blog

 }Line Numbers

-You can display line numbers using the lineNumbers option.
-You can also specify the starting line number.
+You can display line numbers with the lineNumbers option.
+You can also specify a starting line number.

 ```js lineNumbers